dreams-community/dreams-community.github.io/pages/blog/second_meetup.md

 permalink: /blog/second-meetup/
 ---

+# Strengthening Research Software Management in Dutch UMCs: Highlights from the Second DReaMS Community Meetup

 > Written by Anna Niehues, Özgün Balaban, Magnus Palmblad, Mariia Steeghs-Turchina, and the DReaMS Community

 [DReaMS](https://dreams-community.github.io/about/) is a collaborative community formed by Digital Competence Centers (DCCs) from